-CROSS REF.: 5:90 (Abused and Neglected Child Reporting), 5:240 Suspension), 5:270

-(Employment At-Will, Compensation, and Assignment)

-REVISED: November 24, 2015; February 27, 2018; July 14, 2020

-Schedules and Employment Year

-The Superintendent shall supervise a process for setting work schedules and an employment year for educational support employees in accordance with State and federal law, Board of Education policy, and applicable agreements and shall:

-- Assign each employee one supervisor who will establish a work schedule, including breaks, as required by building or District needs, work load, and the efficient management of human resources; - 2.
+CROSS REF.: 5:90 (Abused and Neglected Child Reporting), 5:240 Suspension), 5:270 (Employment At-Will, Compensation, and Assignment) ADOPTED: February 22, 2011 REVISED: November 24, 2015; February 27, 2018; July 14, 2020 5:290 Page 2 of 2 Schedules and Employment Year The Superintendent shall supervise a process for setting work schedules and an employment year for educational support employees in accordance with State and federal law, Board of Education policy, and applicable agreements and shall: - Assign each employee one supervisor who will establish a work schedule, including breaks, as required by building or District needs, work load, and the efficient management of human resources; - 2.
 Allow for the ability to respond to changing circumstances by altering work schedules as needed; and - 3.
 Consider the well-being of the employee.
 The Superintendent's approval is required to establish a flexible work schedule or job-sharing.

-Rest Periods

-"Agreement between Board of Education of Elmhurst Community Unit District 205 and Local No. 73, Service Employees' International Union."
+Rest Periods Please refer to the following current agreement: "Agreement between Board of Education of Elmhurst Community Unit District 205 and Local No. 73, Service Employees' International Union."
+For employees not covered by this agreement: